underhillanna/PhotosynQ-Documentation/tutorials/_r_import_photosynq_data.md

 ### Transform Data
-Many of the parameters measured by the MultispeQ instrument are affected by factors including:
+Many of the parameters measured by the MultispeQ Instrument are affected by factors including:

 + light intensity
 + time of measurement